Pike and shot: Decline

-After the mid-seventeenth century, armies that standardized the adoption of the flintlock musket began to abandon the pike altogether (flintlocks and proto-flintlocks, such as the miquelet lock, had been in use since the mid-16th century, but remained less common than matchlocks until the late 17th), or to greatly decrease their numbers.
+After the mid-seventeenth century, armies that standardized the adoption of the flintlock musket began to abandon the pike altogether (flintlocks and proto-flintlocks, such as the miquelet lock, had been in use since the early 16th century, but remained less common than matchlocks until the late 17th), or to greatly decrease their numbers.
 A bayonet could be affixed to the musket, turning it into a spear, and the musket's firepower was now so deadly that combat was often decided by shooting alone.
 Moreover, the flintlock could be loaded and fired approximately twice as fast as the matchlock, and misfired far less.
 The abandonment of the pike, together with the faster firing rate made possible by the standardization of the flintlock musket and paper cartridge, resulted in the abandonment of the deeper formations of troops more ideal for the melee-oriented pikemen.
 Military thinking switched to shallower lines that maximized the firepower of an infantry formation.
-By one calculation, a formation equipped entirely with mid-18th century flintlocks could output ten times as many shots in an equivalent period of time as a typical early 17th century pike and shot formation equipped with matchlocks (pike:shot ratio of 3:2), enormously changing the tactical calculus of the infantry's armament.Philip T. Hoffman.
-"Why Did Europe Conquer the World?".
-Princeton University Press: January 2017.
-Pages 56–58.
-A matchlock would output 1–2 shots per minute, a flintlock 2–4, and a formation of 1,000 for each unit would respectively have 400 and 1,000 gunners, with the matchlock musketeers having twice the number of misfires.
-From 1688 to 1696, 3 out of every 5 Austrian and British soldiers had a flintlock musket, the rest mostly had matchlocks.Chandler, David G. "The Art of Warfare in the Age of Marlborough" Spellmount Limited: 1990.
-Page 78.
+By one calculation, a formation equipped entirely with mid-18th century flintlocks could output ten times as many shots in an equivalent period of time as a typical early 17th century pike and shot formation equipped with matchlocks (pike:shot ratio of 3:2), enormously changing the tactical calculus of the infantry's armament.
+From 1688 to 1696, 3 out of every 5 Austrian and British soldiers had a flintlock musket, the rest mostly had matchlocks.